Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 New Year’s Eve in Amsterdam is celebrated with fireworks (A LOT of fireworks) and parties (both elegant affairs and all-night raves).
 Champagne is the holiday drink of choice and, in the Netherlands, Oliebollen (traditional Dutch donuts) are the NYE tradition.

-On New Year Day, many people dive right into the new year with a frigid North Sea swim.
+In Amsterdam on New Year’s Day, many people dive right in with a frigid North Sea swim.
 The event in nearby Zandvoort aan Zee hosts one of the biggest New Year Day plunges.
+Do you dare join in?!

 Planning a Trip to Amsterdam around Christmas